naredula-jana/Jiny-Kernel/doc/benchmarks.md

 3. **case-3:** same app as normal priority in Jiny vm: 55 sec
 4. **case-4:** same app on the linux vm:          43 sec

-#####Reasons for superior performance:
+#####Reasons for better performance:

 - **From cpu point of view**: when app runs inside jiny vm(case-1), virtualization hardware(like intel VT-x) is active and it will protect system  from app malfunctioning, here app runs in ring-0 along with Jiny kernel. means if the app crashes it will not bring down the host, but only the vm crashes at the maximum. when app on the metal(case-2) , virtualization hardware is passive/disabled and the os surrounding(i.e host os) will make sure that the app malfunctioning will not bring down the host by running the app in ring-3.

- One of key difference between case-1 and case-2 is, in case-1 vt-x hardware is used while in case-2 host os software does the job of system protection from app malfunctioning.
+ One key difference between case-1 and case-2 is, in case-1 vt-x hardware is used while in case-2 host os software does the job of system protection from app malfunctioning.
 Jiny OS will allow the app to run in the same address space, it does not spend cpu cycles to protect the system or os from app malfunciton, at the maximum the vm goes down since only one app is running it is equal to single app crashing without effecting the system.

 - **From end user point of view**: To run the app inside the Jiny vm as high priority app, it need to recompile so the syscall located in libc will replaced with corresponding function calls. app is not required any change , only libc will be modified. start time in the first case will be slightly slower since vm need to be started before the app. so long running applications like servers will be suitable for high priority app.

 ##### summary
  1. Virtulization hardware(vt-x) along with thin OS like Jiny can function as hardware assit layer to speedup the app.
 Launching single app using Jiny Vm will be useful not only from virtulization point of view but also to increase the speed.
  2. In the test, syscall intensive app was used, and  as shown huge improvement when compare to app on metal, but other workload like io intensive will not give that large improvement.
 Speeds of virtulization io path are improving continuously both in software or hardware,  so  io intensive  apps also will become better.

 ----------------------------------------------------------------------------------

 ###Benchmark-2(Network centric):